csparpa/pyowm/docs/usage-examples.md

 In addition, you can use these methods with either a UNIXtime, a _datetime.datetime_ object or an ISO8601-formatted string.

-When calling _fc.when_*_  methods you will be provided with a sublist of the _Weather_ objects in _f_ for which the weather condition is the one you queried for.
+When calling _fc.when_*_  methods you will be provided with a sublist of the _Weather_ objects list in _f_ with items having as weather condition the one the method queries for.

 Printing objects' content
 -------------------------